256lights/zb-docs/lua/deps.md

 Lua strings in zb that represent a store path carry extra dependency information that is used when creating store objects derived from those strings.
-For example, passing a string returned from the `path` function into the `derivation` function will add the store path as an input to the derivation.
+For example, passing a string returned from the {lua:func}`path` function into the {lua:func}`derivation` function will add the store path as an input to the derivation.
-Similarly, passing the `out` field of a derivation object to another `derivation` function call will add the derivation object as a build dependency of the new derivation.
+Similarly, passing the `out` field of a derivation object to another {lua:func}`derivation` function call will add the derivation object as a build dependency of the new derivation.

 String dependency information is not directly accessible in the Lua environment,